failure2multiply/failure2multiply/README.md

 Working towards a career change in cyber security
 -------------------------------------------------

-Solution-minded Ethical Hacker, skilled at using various hacking methods to determine system safety, threats or weaknesses.
+An IT enthusiast trained in using various hacking methods to determine the security of systems, threats, or vulnerabilities.

-* 🌍  I'm based in Ireland
+* 🌍  I'm based in Ireland/Poland
 * ✉️  You can contact me at [failure2multiply@gmail.com](mailto:failure2multiply@gmail.com)
 * 🧠  I'm learning Python and Java